thai-nm/devops-foundation/README.md

-# devops-foundation-kubernetes
+# DevOps Foundation: Kubernetes
-Kubernetes module instructions for DevOps Foundation course.
+*This repository contains materials used in Kubernetes module of DevOps Foundation course.*